elasekness/BMS-bioinformatics/Tutorial1.md

 > More information on the SRA-toolkit and other frequently used tools can be found here: [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc)

-> **Note:** If your are having trouble obtaining the fna, faa, and gff files from NCBI, you can also copy them to your account on the VM from our GCP bucket using
+> **Note:** If your are having trouble obtaining the fna, faa, and gff files from NCBI, you can also copy them to your account on the VM from our GCP bucket
-> the gsutil commands provided by GCP.
+> using the gsutil commands provided by GCP.
 Fastq files also available in the bucket in the same folder: 'reference_assembly.'
-However, you will need to authenticate
+However, you will need to
-> your account first in order to use the gsutil commands.
+> authenticate your account first in order to use the gsutil commands.

-`gsutil -m cp gs://wc-bms-bi-training-bucket/reference_assembly/GCF* .`
+> `gsutil -m cp gs://wc-bms-bi-training-bucket/reference_assembly/GCF* .`

-> We'll discuss this command more in class but essentially, we are copying (cp) all files that start with GCF from our GCP bucket to our current directory `.`.
+> We'll discuss this command more in class but essentially, we are copying all files that start with GCF from our GCP bucket to our current directory `.` .